DW0RKiN/M4_FORTH/README.md

 ## Creating new words

-It is created using functions.
+It is converted to the creation of new functions.
 The return value of the function is stored in the return address stack.
 Recursion is triggered by simply calling yourself.

 ## Compilation